pszemraj/vid2cleantxt/README.md

 		- run basic keyword extraction (via YAKE) on spell-corrected file.
 All keywords per file are stored in one dataframe for comparison , and exported to .xlsx format
 	- cleanup tasks (delete the X .wav files created for audio transcription, etc), report runtime, and exit

-	* (where X is some duration that does not overload your computer or crash your IDE)
+	* the 'single file' version needs to have the name defined in the python code itself ** (where X is some duration that does not overload your computer or crash your IDE)

-	results are stored in /directory/w2v2_video_transcriptions and metadata in /directory/w2v2_transcription_metadata
+results are stored in ~/directory/w2v2_video_transcriptions and metadata in ~/directory/w2v2_transcription_metadata

 ## How to get this to work on your machine (aka installation)